amitkumardemo/CareHub/CONTRIBUTING.md

 7. Push your branch and open a Pull Request.

 ## Code Style
-- Use ESLint for JavaScript linting.
-- Follow modular coding principles.
 - Keep functions small and focused.

 ## PR Guidelines